 The pods come in four varieties: Unwind (hint of lavender), Recharge (gentle, clean scent), Awaken (strong floral scent). and Unscented.

 SWASH is recommended for safe use with denim, wool, polyester, lycra, and cotton fabrics.
 Because the internal temperature is not excessively high (190 degrees F.), SWASH can be used to refresh beaded and sequined garments as well as lace clothes.
+It is not safe to use with leather, suede, velvet, silk, or fur pieces.

 Pros and Cons of SWASH